Michael A. Taylor Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.03 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 6.07 team ERA ranks last among all league pitching staffs.

-- Harris (2-3 with a 6.07 ERA and 35 strikeouts in 43 2/3 innings pitched) gets the start for the Athletics, his fifth of the season.
+- Sears (1-6) gets the starting nod for the Athletics in his 19th start of the season.
+He has a 3.88 ERA in 99 2/3 innings pitched, with 93 strikeouts.

-- The lefty's most recent appearance was on Thursday, July 6 against the Detroit Tigers, when he tossed 4 2/3 innings, surrendering seven earned runs while giving up eight hits.
+- The left-hander's most recent time out came on Sunday against the Boston Red Sox, when he threw five innings, surrendering no earned runs while giving up only one hit.

-- The 26-year-old has an ERA of 6.07, with 7.3 strikeouts per nine innings, in nine games this season.
-Opponents have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.